JinfengX/MitsuCraft/README.md

 ```
 ### Customization
 The rendering configuration can be customized by editing the configuration files in the `config/default` directory.
-Some of the parameters that can be customized with `--options` in the command line.
+Some of the parameters can be customized with `--options` in the command line.
 For example, to change the resolution of the rendered image, run the following command:
 ```bash
 python main.py --config-file config/default/default.py --file examples/plane.ply --options resolution=[960,540]